The Circle (Eggers novel): Reception

-On review aggregating website iDreamBooks, The Circle has a score of 66% based on reviews from 50 critics.

 In the weeks before the book's 2013 release in the United States, Kate Losse, a former Facebook employee, accused Eggers of plagiarizing her memoir The Boy Kings and the media of gender bias in favoring Eggers' novel with more literary praise and attention.
 In a statement released by his publisher, Eggers said that he had not read Losse's book, nor had Losse read The Circle when she made her claims, aside from an excerpt in the New York Times.
 Eggers clarified that he "didn't want The Circle to seem to be based on any extant companies or upon the experiences of any employees of any extant companies."

 Upon the book's summer 2014 release in German, the weekly magazine Der Spiegels Thomas Andre gave a favorable review: "The Circle is a genre novel, with its simplistic fabrication meant to be obvious.
 The symbolism is abundantly clear, because it is Eggers' only way of bringing his message to the ear: How do we mean to handle the right to sovereignty of interpretation over one's own life in the future?"
 On the other hand, German blogger and internet columnist Sascha Lobo called the book a "demonization" of internet companies that offers no actual arguments.